olitrussle/blog/_posts/2017-07-10-meet-the-team-joe-n.md

 ## What made you want to join Trussle?
 I was attracted to the size and setup of Trussle - I wanted to join a smaller team so I could get more involved in the day to day life of the business, rather than just the technical side of things.
 I like being able to see the results of my work and getting feedback from the people using what I’ve helped make.
 This is hard when you’re in a big company, but it’s a big part of life at Trussle.
 I felt like a little cog in a very big wheel in my previous role, so it’s great to work on an emerging product in the existing field of mortgages, making changes that will benefit real people.

-Maybe most importantly I liked the culture at Trussle too!
+Maybe most importantly, I liked the culture at Trussle too!

 ## What were you doing before joining Trussle?
 I was developing the software for a sports fitness tracking product and as part of the job I lived in Belgrade, Serbia for six months - that was an interesting experience!
 I went on my own but managed to learn about ten words the whole time I was there.
 Coming from western Europe it was a great way of life as living costs were so cheap, so I had a ball eating and drinking out all the time.